-PAS sells finished beverage products to other bottlers in which PepsiCo owns an equity interest, including PBG.
-These sales occur in instances where the proximity of PAS' production facilities to the other bottlers' markets or lack of manufacturing capability, as well as other economic considerations, make it more efficient or desirable for the other bottlers to buy finished product from PAS.
-PAS' sales to such other bottlers, not included in the table above, were approximately \$211 million and \$213 million in fiscal years 2008 and 2007, respectively.
-PAS' purchases from such other bottlers, not included in the table above, were \$0.5 million and \$0.3 million in fiscal years 2008 and 2007 respectively.
+PBG sells finished beverage products to other bottlers, including PAS and Pepsi Bottling Ventures LLC, in which PepsiCo owns an equity interest.
+These sales occur in instances where the proximity of PBG's production facilities to the other bottlers' markets or lack of manufacturing capability, as well as other economic considerations, make it more efficient or desirable for the other bottlers to buy finished product from PBG.
+PBG's sales to such other bottlers, not included in the table above, were approximately \$15 million and \$13 million in fiscal years 2008 and 2007, respectively.
+PBG's purchases from such other bottlers, not included in the table above, were approximately \$1 million in each of fiscal years 2008 and 2007.